austinsarwar/CustomCalculatorGui/README.md

-Modern Calculator GUI
+# Simple Calculator GUI

-This is a simple calculator GUI built using Python and the tkinter library.
-The GUI includes buttons for numerical input, as well as operators such as addition, subtraction, multiplication, and division.
+This is a simple calculator GUI built using the `tkinter` module and a custom `customtkinter` module for styling.
+The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-Features
+## Features

-User-friendly interface with a sleek and modern design.
+- User-friendly interface
-Clear button for resetting the calculator's input.
+- Can perform basic arithmetic operations
+- Can clear the input field
-Equal button for evaluating the input expression and displaying the result.
+- Can evaluate the expression and display the result

-Responsive design that scales with different window sizes.
-Dark mode option for reduced eye strain during extended use.
-Requirements
-Python 3.x
-tkinter library
+## Installation

+1. Clone the repository: `git clone https://github.com/<username>/<repository>`
+2. Install the required modules: `pip install -r requirements.txt`
+3. Run the program: `python calculator.py`

-Usage
+## Usage

-Run the calculator.py file using a Python interpreter.
-Click the number buttons to enter numerical values.
+1. Enter a number using the number buttons on the calculator.
-Click the operation buttons to apply the corresponding mathematical operation.
+2. Use the operation buttons to perform basic arithmetic operations.
-Use the "C" button to clear the calculator's input.
-Click the "=" button to evaluate the input expression and display the result.
-Use the "Dark Mode" checkbox to switch to a darker color scheme.
+3. To clear the input field, press the "C" button.
+4. To evaluate the expression, press the "=" button.

-License
+## License

 This project is licensed under the MIT License.
-Feel free to use and modify this code for personal or commercial use.
+See the [LICENSE](LICENSE) file for more information.